jochenkohler/INFRa_course_material_JK/index.md

 title: INDEX
 ---

-# Calibration of partial factor design formats - best practice and challenge
+# Calibration - best practice and challenge

 - [About the course](about)
 - [Lecturer](team)